oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 In this lab, you will:

-- Create a bucket in your compartment
+- Create a bucket to store the audit data
 - Start the audit trail for your target database in Oracle Data Safe
 - View the quantity of audit data collected by Oracle Data Safe
 - Access Cloud Shell in Oracle Cloud Infrastructure and review the SDK for Java installation
 - Configure the SDK
-- Compile the Java file
+- Compile a Java file
 - Obtain the compartment OCID for your target database
 - Run the compiled Java file
 - Verify that the audit data is copied to your bucket